TheNMD/game-project/README.md

 5. Go to lines 42 and 43, change "new();" to "new UnityEvent();"
 6. Open Library\PackageCache\com.ptc.vuforia.engine@54106664636f-1706680995000\Vuforia\Scripts\Internal\RuntimeOpenSourceInitializer.cs
 7. Go to lines 148, remove the line "notOccludingCameraData.allowHDROutput = mainCameraData.allowHDROutput;"

+10. Change the game tab to Simulator tab.